miramirrormira/ComputerScienceStudyNotes/graph.md

 **Disadvantages**
 A DFS doesn't necessarily find the shortest path to a node, while breadth-first search does.

+### Bidirectional Search
+Bidirectional search is a graph search algorithm which find smallest path from source to goal vertex.
+It runs two simultaneous search
+1. Forward search from source/initial vertex toward goal vertex
+2. Backward search from goal/target vertex toward source vertex

+**bidirectional search is faster**
+Suppose if branching factor of tree is b and distance of goal vertex from source is d, then the normal BFS/DFS searching complexity would be O(bd).
+On the other hand, if we execute two search operation then the complexity would be O(bd/2) for each search and total complexity would be O(bd/2 +bd/2) which is far less than O(bd).

+**When to use bidirectional approach?**
+We can consider bidirectional approach when-
+- Both initial and goal states are unique and completely defined.
+- The branching factor is exactly the same in both directions.

 ### Graph problems
 1. **Is there a path** between two nodes in this undirected graph?
 Run DFS or BFS from one node and see if you reach the other one.